ericmcai/ericmcai/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Aspiring Data Professional.
+- 🤔 &nbsp; Data Systems Analyst at The Fuller Foundation.
 - 🎓 &nbsp; Studying M.S.
 Analytics at Georgia Tech.
 - 🌱 &nbsp; Learning more about Statistical Methods and Machine Learning.
 - 🍙 &nbsp; Love spending time with my wife, cooking, brewing coffee, and reading!